KEEGAN

 Current Practice

-A self-taught artist, his strength lies in an innate desire to develop practical skills, experimenting with different mediums including photography, videography, motion graphics, animation and 3D and music production.
+His strength lies in an innate desire to continue developing practical skills, experimenting with different mediums including photography, videography, motion graphics, animation, 3D and music production.

 That said, he still slaps stickers and paint walls with the crew.